 With the Freestyle for example, you can move accessories up and down the poles to make sure the distance between steps or platforms are challenging enough to stimulate your cat, while still being safe to use.
 You can also accessorize your tree with the things that you know your cat loves.
 A young excitable kitten might love to run up and down ramps, while older cats might prefer to just have a good stretch on a scratching post and then go lie down for a nap on a cushion or in a den.

-Can cats share a cat tree?
+Can cats share a tree?

-Cats who live together can definitely share a cat tree, but it's a good idea to provide them with enough space to be separate while still using the tree.
+Cats who live together can definitely share a climbing tree, but it's a good idea to provide them with enough space to be separate while still using the tree.
 Larger cats like the Maine Coon will naturally need more space than smaller breeds, but how much space each individual cat needs depends mostly on your cat's style and personality.
-Cat trees like Freestyle allow you to give all cats enough space to climb, scratch and play, without getting in the way of each other.
+Trees like Freestyle allow you to give all cats enough space to climb, scratch and play, without getting in the way of each other.

-While having two cat trees can sometimes work in households with multiple cats who really don't get along, there is always the risk that it leads to more fighting, as one will suddenly decide the other cats have got the perfect spot and try to take over.
+While having two trees can sometimes work in households with multiple cats who really don't get along, there is always the risk that it leads to more fighting, as one will suddenly decide the other cats have got the perfect spot and try to take over.

 We hope that this has convinced you that your cats need a cat tree and given you some ideas on what cat tree design might be best for you.
 Multi-level design cat trees provide cats of all ages with opportunities to climb, scratch and play, while also being a space that you cat sees as their own territory, where they can hide, nap and relax, high up away from hoovers, dogs and annoying toddlers.